Catholic Activity: Religion in the Home for Elementary School: December

 - Recite Rosary.

-THINGS TO DO Preparing the Crib should be the work of the children.
+Preparing the Crib should be the work of the children.

-The Crib The stable can be made out of a box, and figures of our Lady, the Infant Jesus, St. Joseph, the animals, the shepherds can be added if the family has them.
+The stable can be made out of a box, and figures of our Lady, the Infant Jesus, St. Joseph, the animals, the shepherds can be added if the family has them.
 A tiny doll laid in the straw is really all that is necessary.

 Whether the crib be plain or elaborate, have family prayers said around it daily, until you take it down on January 12th.

-The Christmas Play Christmas plays are very easy to get up.
+Christmas plays are very easy to get up.
 The simplest is the tableau, one scene of our Lady, St. Joseph and the Baby.
 Most children like to make up conversation.
 They will have St. Joseph and our Lady talking as they travel to the inn.
 The scene at the inn is easy to imagine.
 Then the birth, when an angel comes carrying a doll to represent the Baby Jesus.

 Families who have been using pictures will find that the children can make up plays easily, as from the pictures they will get ideas of all the scenes connected with the birth of the Lord.

-Christmas Carols A pleasant occupation for Advent is practicing Christmas carols.
+A pleasant occupation for Advent is practicing Christmas carols.
 Some of these songs have come down to us from early days and we do not want our children to miss the joy of knowing them.
 If you live in a small town, perhaps you can keep up the old custom of going round on Christmas Eve early in the evening to sing carols outside the windows of your friends.
 A cheap set of Christmas carols can be obtained from G. Schirmer, Inc.1

-LESSON OF CHRISTMAS Wise parents will at some quiet hour start a discussion to find an answer to the question: Why was Christ born?
+Wise parents will at some quiet hour start a discussion to find an answer to the question: Why was Christ born?
 Try to make the children get the true picture.
 God, the great, all-powerful Creator of all things, reigned from all eternity.
 Man, poor, foolish, unhappy man had been struggling on since the fall of Adam and Eve.
 Most men had even lost belief in God.
 Only the Jews remembered Him, and their attitude was one of awe and fear rather than one of love.
 God was too distant.

 But God loved man and He sent His Son as a tiny Baby.
 Get the children to think why He came as a baby.
 They will think of good reasons.
 Lead them on to see that God wanted to be close to us, a little baby in our midst, because He loves us.
 One of His names, "Emmanuel," means God-with-us.